jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateBasics/task.md

 Imagine that you have a function for calculating the sum of two numbers.
 If you want to calculate the sum of two integers, you can write a function that takes two `int` numbers as arguments and returns their sum.
-However, suppose you also want to have such a function for `double`, `long long`, `float`, and a custom type such as `Fraction`.
+However, suppose you also want to have such a function for `double`, `long long`, `float`, or some custom data type.
 You will have to write a separate function for each type.
 This becomes inconvenient, as you end up writing multiple functions that essentially do the same thing but with different data types.

 Templates are designed to address this exact issue.
 They allow you to write a single function that can work with different types.
 For instance, you can write a template function that takes two arguments of any type and returns their sum as a variable of the same type.

 The syntax for creating a template function is simple: you start with the `template` keyword, followed by the `typename` keyword, and then include the type name you want to use as a template parameter.
-Then, you can use this type name in the function as if it were a regular type:
+Then, you can use this type name in the function as if it was a regular type:

 ```cpp
 template <typename T>